-Plastic Surgery & Cosmetic Surgery in Melbourne – Payment Methods – originally published in January 2016 and last updated 12 November 2018.
+Plastic Surgery & Cosmetic Surgery Payment Methods – last updated 20 November 2018.

-- Cosmetic Surgery costs in Melbourne can vary depending on your surgery needs and choice of a highly-experienced Plastic Surgeon.
+- Cosmetic Surgery prices in Melbourne, Australia can vary depending on your surgery needs and choice of a highly-experienced Plastic Surgeon.

 - Payment methods for surgery with our Surgeons include using cash, credit cards or bank transfer methods.